 Latin and Common Names

 The botanical name associated with this shrub is Sambucus canadensis and it is in the Adoxaceae family or Caprofoliaceae, depending on the botanist.
 Some consider this to be a subspecies of the common elderberry and write the name as Sambucus nigra subsp. canadensis.

 This is known as American elderberry, pie elder, American elder, black elderberry, elder-blow, sweet elder or just elderberry.

 Foliage, Flowers, and Fruit

 The dark green leaves are pinnately compound.
-Each leaf is up to 13" long and made up of 5 to 11 leaflets.
+Each leaf is up to 13 inches long and made up of five to 11 leaflets.

 One of the most attractive features of this shrub is the profusion of fragrant white blossom cymes (clusters) each summer.
 In warmer areas, they may appear throughout the year.
 This is a monoecious plant.